AsaAdomatis/customer_banking/README.md

-# customer_banking
+# Module Challenge 3: Customer Banking
- UNC AI Bootcamp Module 3 Challenge
+The module 3 challenge for UNC AI Bootcamp beginning in Oct. of 2024.
+## Sources
+All code is my own.